Rancker/RobotWars/README.md

 Robot Wars
 =========

-  Afleet of hand built robots are due to engage in battle for the annual “Robot Wars” competition.
+  A fleet of hand built robots are due to engage in battle for the annual “Robot Wars” competition.
   Each robot will be placed within a rectangular battle arena and will navigate their way around the arena using a built in computer   system.
   A robot’s location and heading is represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points.
   The arena is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N which means the robot is in the bottom left corner and facing North.